Project

 ACADEMIC RESEARCHERS IN CHALLENGING TIMES

-What the Project About?
+What is the Project About?

 In Canadian universities, full-time academics contribute to knowledge production by including a research component—often a notional 40%—among their duties.
 “Doing research” has become an expanded and intensified responsibility in the past few decades.
 Critical scholars in Canada and elsewhere have raised concerns about the effects of neoliberal policies and contexts on academics pursuing research agendas, as they struggle to adapt to heightened expectations for accountability and productivity associated with an ever-spreading research culture.

-The project, funded by the Social Sciences and Humanities Research Council of Canada, 2017–2021, with an unfunded extension to 2023, focuses on the experience of leading academic research projects in the social sciences in what we call “challenging times.”
+The project, funded by the Social Sciences and Humanities Research Council of Canada, 2017–2021, with an unfunded extension to 2025, focuses on the experience of leading academic research projects in the social sciences in what we call “challenging times.”
 Its overall aim is to explore the academic experience of the social production of research in the current context of Ontario, Canada.

 The core of the project consists of semi-structured, qualitative interviews with academics in selected social science fields (geography and sociology) and adjacent professional fields (education and social work) in a varied selection of Ontario universities.
 To provide a more nuanced view of the research landscape, we also talk to “key informants,” especially university research administrators, and scrutinize relevant documents from governments, research councils, and universities.